We have information in different languages about How to know if it’s a scam

 Call us for help in your language.

 There are scams around all the time.
-We’ll let you know about current scams pretending to be from us through our news alerts and social media.
-You can also check the ScamWatch website for alerts on current scams.
+We’ll let you know about active scams pretending to be from us through our news alerts and social media.
+You can also check the Scamwatch website for alerts on current scams not related to us.